-Colorado women’s basketball Pac-12 Tournament recap: No. 3 seed Buffs hold off Oregon State
+Colorado women’s basketball Pac-12 Tournament recap: Buffs knocked out by Washington State

 Contact/Follow us @BuffaloesWire on Twitter, and like our page on Facebook to follow ongoing coverage of Colorado news, notes and opinions.